 - Feed enzymes: Enzymes are generally proteins which act as catalysts to facilitate and at times also enhance the rate of certain chemical reactions taking place in the body of living beings.
-For animals these enzymes are generally produced by the microflaora present in their guts.
-But there are times when either the production of these enzymes is not enough to meet the required poultry body requirements or are not present in the place where they are most needed.
+For animals these enzymes are generally produced by the microflora present in their guts.
+But there are times when either the production of these enzymes is not enough to meet the required poultry body requirements or they are not present in the place where they are most needed.
 Hence the addition of enzymes, harvested externally from microbial fermentation, in poultry feed can help solve the problem resulting in better quality of poultry stock.

-- Antioxidants: Free radicals of oxygen are present within the body of poultry birds due to its normal metabolism.
+- Antioxidants: Free radicals of oxygen are present within the body of poultry due to their normal metabolism.
 They can also come from the chemical reactions taking place on the feed ingredients ingested.
 These free oxygen radicals can lead to oxidative stress which can affect the health and general well-being of the birds.
 Antioxidants tend to bind these free oxygen radicals thereby reducing their ability to cause harm to the body.

 - Acidifiers: These are added to poultry feed to reduce the pH of the gut environment thereby inhibiting or partially restricting the growth and development of the common pathogenic microbes present in the intestine.
 Acidifiers added can be in the form of organic and inorganic acids or their associated salts.
-In fact organic acids have also been known to promote the health and performance of the poultry birds.
+In fact organic acids have also been known to promote the health and performance of the poultry.

 - Probiotics: These are live microorganisms which either exist singly or in a mixed group and are absolutely non-pathogenic.
 They are also resistant to gastric acids and bile and benefit the host when ingested by:

-- Inhibiting the growth of pathogenic bacteria and
+- Inhibiting the growth of pathogenic bacteria,

 - Competing with these pathogenic micro-organisms are food and space within the intestine of the host.